Colour Stories and Crochet Memories

 The pattern is classified as mid-intermediate.
 It uses various stitches, including some special ones.
 But no worries, they are all very well explained.
 And a picture tutorial helps with each round.

 The design comes in two colourways, each with 5 different colours.
 Of course, you can also create your own colour scheme.
-I bet it would also look great in just one colour!
+I bet the Mystified Square would also look great in just one colour!

 My Test Version